IF YOU ARE IN IMMEDIATE DANGER, PLEASE CALL 911

 Safety When Preparing to Leave

-Determine who would let you stay with them or lend you money if necessary.
+- Determine who would let you stay with them

-Change your locks as soon as possible.
-Buy additional locks and safety devices to secure your windows.
+- Change your locks as soon as possible, purchase additional locks and safety devices to secure your windows.

-Discuss a safety plan with your children for when you are not with them.
+- Discuss a safety plan for when your children are not with you.

-Inform neighbors and landlord that your partner no longer lives with you and that they should call the police is they see him near your home.
+- Inform neighbors and landlord that your partner no longer lives with you and that they should call police if they see them near your home.